 - The BIT’s offering documents have not been reviewed or approved by federal or state regulators.

 - An investment in the BIT will be illiquid and there may be significant restrictions on transferring interests in the BIT.
 There is no secondary market for an investor’s investment in the BIT and none may develop.

-- The BIT has no operating history or performance.
+- The BIT has limited operating history or performance.